fastrepl/canary/js/apps/docs/contents/index.md

   right="we <strong>already have docs</strong> for that. (readthemanual.com/<strong>budget</strong>-and-rate-limits) 👤"
 />

-::: warning With Canary ↓
+::: warning With Canary, keywords are "inferred" ↓

 <KeywordSearchSolution />